Lectures

 Closing Date for Bookings: 12 January 2025

 Sir Bertram Clough Williams-Ellis was one of the most well-known and celebrated architects of the twentieth century, largely because of his fantasy village of Portmeirion and its use for the setting of the TV series 'The Prisoner'.
 But his architectural career began in Oxford, where he obtained commissions for a handful of buildings through 'family jobbery' and recommendations from clients, many of whom were associated with the large Thackeray clan.
-The story of how this happened will be appearing in Oxoniensia in December 2024, but in this lecture, David Clark will present an additional layer of insight through the use of images not included in the published article.
+The story of how this happened appears in Oxoniensia 2024 Vol 89*, but in this lecture, David Clark will present an additional layer of insight through the use of images not included in the published article.

 David Clark is Secretary of the Oxfordshire Buildings Record, a former President of the Vernacular Architecture Group, and former Chair of OAHS’s Listed Buildings Sub-committee.